Disability at Work

 Disability Discrimination

-This is now a serious offence which can land unscrupulous employers at an employment tribunal.It is illegal to discriminate against disabled people in any part of working life including decisions around dismissal or redundancy.
+This is now a serious offence which can land unscrupulous employers at an Employment Tribunal.It is illegal to discriminate against disabled people in any part of working life including decisions around dismissal or redundancy.
 This also includes:

 - Promotion